 That’s what an incident response (IR) plan is for.
 These documents are designed to give organizations a framework they can follow to accomplish two major things: in a practical sense, IR plans help you prepare for, respond to, and recover from compromised cyber security.
-But in a broader sense, they help enhance cyber maturity, letting you strengthen your existing your defences.
+But in a broader sense, they help enhance cyber maturity, letting you strengthen your existing defences.

-Effective IR planning and preparedness is vital: the longer it takes a company to detect and address a breach, the more costly the breach.
+Effective IR planning and preparedness are vital: the longer it takes a company to detect and address a breach, the more costly the breach.
 When you do detect an attack, how fast you act may mean the difference between continued business and closing your doors permanently.

 Of course, building an IR plan for your business may feel challenging.
 Where do you start, and what do you include?

 That’s why we recommend leveraging existing incident response templates from reputable sources.
 These documents are designed to help your business map out the processes and procedures to handle, analyze, and appropriately respond to cyber incidents.

 In this blog, you’ll learn:

 - How to use an incident response plan template

 - What your incident response plan should include

 - Three potential scenarios that require incident response planning and preparedness

 An incident response plan template is a document designed to help businesses develop their own IR plan and procedures.
 These templates are often based on existing frameworks, such as the National Institute of Standards and Technology’s (NIST) Computer Security Incident Handling Guide or the SANS Institute’s Incident Handlers Handbook.